 Explora Journeys vs Four Seasons Yachts: I sell both.
 Here's when each wins.

-This is the comparison most of my hotel-luxury clients are really weighing.
+This is the comparison most of my hotel clients are really weighing.
 Four Seasons went to sea in March 2026 with the most exclusive ship afloat.
-Explora offers a similar hotel-style luxury at roughly half the price, with more ships and dates available now.
-Exclusivity versus value, with the brand you already trust on one side.
-Here's the honest read.
+Explora gives you a similar hotel-style luxury at roughly half the price, with more ships and dates open now.
+Exclusivity versus value, the brand you already trust on one side.
+Here's how I read it.

 Pick Explora if…